fedyna-k/media-sociaux-big-data/readme.md

 ### 🏗️ Prerequisites

-Make sure to have the following mandatory packages on your computer:
+Make sure to have the latest `docker` available on your computer.
-- `docker`: Allow for service containerization;
-- `docker-compose`: Allow for easier services and network building and deployment.

-For local development, you will need to have:
-- `node`: The JavaScript server runtime.
-- `npm`: The Node Packet Manager.
-- `python3`: A Python 3.X version.
-- `venv`: The Python virtual environement generator.

 ### 📂 Dependencies